-Current local policies and strategies tend to deal with disability inclusion and race/faith equality issues as separate strands.
-This can result in the lack of planning which sufficiently considers the needs of black minority ethnic disabled people.
+Current local policies and strategies tend to deal with disability inclusion and race equality issues as separate strands.
+This can result in the lack of planning which sufficiently considers the needs of Black and Minority Ethnic disabled people.

-Information about Places of Worship and BME community groups and organisations.
+Information about BME community groups and organisations.

-The RBKC website contains information about places of worship and ethnic community groups.
+The RBKC website contains information about BME community groups.
 The website is not very easy to navigate.
 For some, but not all organisations, there is separate information about the building and organisation accessibility.

-The Community Relation Section has published several guides to ethnic and faith organisations in the borough.
+The Community Relation Section has published several guides to BME organisations in the borough.